 To determine where to start on our own site, we went into Rank Intelligence and filtered by the Ranking URL as well as where the Ranking URL Features FAQ.

 From there, we identified the pages that were showing that FAQ drop down for our managed terms in the last month.
+Remember, these don't always have to be a dedicated FAQ page.

 Now that we narrowed the scope a bit, our next step was to gather all the keywords that matched our selected ranking URL and put them in a tag in our platform to track their performance over the testing period.